coffeeandcloud/prediction-of-refactoring-effects/README.md

 file which Spark will execute.
 The POM is configured to include all needed dependencies within this jar.
 Also shaded packaging is enabled to avoid conflicts between different library versions (e.g. multiple conflicting versions of Google Guava).

+Additionally, you need to build the adapted version of RefactoringMiner which can be found as a forked project [here](https://github.com/im-a-giraffe/RefactoringMiner).
+After cloning, just run `gradle install` to build the jars and install them to your local repository.
+It is important to build this project with JDK 8, because otherwise you will run into problems when including it in the Spark application which is only able to run on version <= Java 8.

 ### Spark framework setup
 Make sure that you first download the [Apache Spark binary](https://spark.apache.org/downloads.html) (version 2.4.5) with Hadoop binaries included.
 Just unpack the archive and set the environment variable `SPARK_HOME` to that directory.
 Additonally,